Friends Church (Yorba Linda): History

-The Friends Church was moved to a new location in 1928 and again in 1969, which is its current location on Lakeview Avenue.
+The Friends Church was moved to a new location in 1928 and again in 1969.
 Meetings at the Friends Church took form of unprogrammed worship with spontaneous and enthusiastic displays of religious fervor, characterized by religious scholar Thomas Hamm as a landmark of California evangelicalism.

 In the early twenty-first century, the church offered multilingual services and Christian education programs for all age groups.
 The church distanced itself from the Quaker denomination; it is much more conservative than most Quaker churches and does not espouse the pacifist views of most Quakers.

 In 2008, took the name of Yorba Linda Friends Church.

+The church is in partnership with several international groups including the Dalit Freedom Network and Obria Medical Clinics.